#1 Alternative to Meta Workplace.

 7. Employee app

-To make the choice easier for you, we've compiled a detailed overview of the most common internal communication channels, analyzed their advantages and disadvantages, and worked out which medium best suits each target group.
+To make the choice easier for you, we've compiled a detailed overview of the most common internal communication channels, analysed their advantages and disadvantages, and worked out which medium best suits each target group.
 One small tip in advance: email is slowly but surely becoming obsolete.

 Overview of internal communication channels